Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **Additional IBM AI services**

 - [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) - Watson Language Translator is integrated to make the website multilingual.
 This feature ensures that users from diverse linguistic backgrounds can access and understand the platform's information and recommendations.
 By supporting eight languages, Watson Language Translator enhances inclusivity and broadens the reach of EcoSync, making it accessible to a global audience.
 [Watch Here For Details](#ecosync-website-multilingual)

+- [IBM Environmental Intelligence Suite APIs](https://github.com/Call-for-Code/CFC-IBM-Weather-APIs) - provide detailed weather updates, including hourly forecasts for up to 24 hours and daily forecasts for up to 15 days.
+This enables farmers to make timely, informed decisions on planting, harvesting, and other vital operations.
+[Watch Here for Deails](#ecosync-website-WeatherFieldSensor)

 ### Solution Architecture <a name="solution-architecture"></a>